 “This is not puddles of water but instead water molecules that are so spread apart that they do not form ice or liquid water”

 So what we can conclude is that these results have definitely instilled loads of “hope” in the space community.
-There is active research which is ongoing to ascertain how water reached the lunar surface, and hopefully it ends with it.
-If we go one step further to tap out lunar water as a resource then the moon is officially a potential target for colonization !
+There is active research ongoing to ascertain how water reached the lunar surface, and hopefully, it ends with it.
+If we go one step further to tap out lunar water as a resource, then the moon is officially a potential target for colonization!